oussamabasry/Design-Patterns/README.md

 Starbuzz Coffee, charging for each of these extras, they have need to integrate them into their control system.

-# Design of the problem using the strategy design pattern
+# Design of the problem using the decorator design pattern

 ![decorator design pattern](./docResources/designDecorator.png)